cse110-sp21-group32/cse110-sp21-group32/specs/adrs/041421-Decision-TeamName.md

 ## Context and Problem Statement

 At the starting state of the team formation, it is important to have a team name.
-It is helpful for the team bound formation as well
+It is helpful for the team bonding as well

 ## Decision Drivers <!-- optional -->